-Fact Check: Is Brexit to blame for Britain's food shortages?
+Fact check: Is Brexit to blame for Britain's food shortages?

 The location of the UK and its isolation from mainland Europe, however, has played a significant part and is the differentiator from the situation in EU countries without shortages of fruit and vegetables.

-Navigating extra Brexit-imposed cost and bureaucracy of getting the fresh fruit and vegetables across the Channel is clearly proving too costly for some producers, meaning while tomatoes are reaching supermarkets in France, Belgium or the Netherlands, they're not coming across the Channel to Britain.
+Navigating extra Brexit-imposed cost and bureaucracy of getting the fresh fruit and vegetables across the Channel is clearly proving too costly for some producers, which is why tomatoes are reaching supermarkets in France, Belgium or the Netherlands but not Britain.

 UK’s lessons from the empty shelves